Minetest-JMA-group/jma-mineclone2/README.md

 A game inspired by Minecraft for Minetest.
 Forked from MineClone by davedevils.
 Developed by many people, see CREDITS.md for a complete list.

-> **Note**
+> [!IMPORTANT]
-This repo is for the JMA Mineclone2 server for Minetest.
+> This repo is for the JMA Mineclone2 server for Minetest.
 We have a number of changes to VoxeLibre's core code, which should not be overwritten if updating.
 A list of files is included in CONTRIBUTING_JMA.md

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore